 A Selection of Vampire Images

-This slideshow will take you through a few very famous examples of vampires throughout history, with vampire images that reflect that terrible and bloody history.
+For centuries, images and stories of vampires have fascinated people.
+Discover a few very famous examples of vampires throughout history, with vampire images that reflect that terrible and bloody history.

 Vlad the Impaler